Fertility factor (demography): Pro-family government programs

 Many studies have attempted to determine the causal link between government policies and fertility.
 However, as this article suggests, there are many factors that can potentially affect decisions to have children, how many to have, and when to have them, and separating these factors from effects of a particular government policy is difficult.
 Making this even more difficult is the time lag between government policy initiation and results.

 The purpose of these programs is to reduce the opportunity cost of having children, either by increasing family income or reducing the cost of children.
 One study has found a positive effect on number of children during life due to family policy programs that make it easier for women to combine family and employment.
 Again, the idea here is to reduce the opportunity cost of children.
-These positive results have been found in Germany, Sweden, Canada, and the U.S.
+These positive results have been found in Germany, Sweden, Canada, and the US.

 However, other empirical studies show that these programs are expensive and their impact tends to be small, so currently there is no broad consensus on their effectiveness in raising fertility.